Using an HDMI video source with the Slingbox 500

 What is Selectable Output Control?

 A very limited number set-top boxes and video sources use yet another layer of copy-protection called Selectable Output Control, or SOC.
 Used in devices where both HDMI and analog outputs (component, composite, etc.) are available, SOC disables any analog outputs when HDMI is also hooked up.

 Does the video over component go "dark" when you attach an HDMI cable to your set-top box?
 Then you likely have an SOC-capable set-top box.
 Currently, there are only a handful of SOC capable set-top boxes on the market.

-To enable your Slingbox 500 to placeshift HD content with an SOC (Selectable Output Control) capable set-top box, the only solution is to disconnect the HDMI cables from the set-top box and use Component cables to and from the Slingbox.
-This does not reduce the picture quality and allows you to watch your HD content anywhere.
+To enable your Slingbox 500 to placeshift HD content with an SOC (Selectable Output Control) capable set-top box, make sure that you have component cables connected to and from the Slingbox 500, and configure your Slingbox 500 to use component only.
+Doing this does not affect picture quality.
+You can still watch your HD content anywhere.